Anaplastic thyroid carcinoma is a rare and aggressive form of cancer of the thyroid gland.

 - A thyroid scan shows this growth to be "cold," meaning it does not absorb a radioactive substance.

 This type of cancer cannot be cured by surgery.
-Complete removal of the thyroid gland does not prolong most patients' lives.
+Complete removal of the thyroid gland does not prolong the lives of people who have this type of cancer.

 Surgery to place a tube in the throat to help with breathing (tracheostomy) or in the stomach to help with eating (gastrostomy) may be needed during treatment.